 And it is, in some respects — it’s going to open so many things up in the world.
 But that doesn’t mean to say that you will do it yourself or that it will decentralize manufacturing, like the hype seems to suggest.

 The main issue lies with raised expectations, build quality, price and usability.
 So here we go, my list of reasons 3D printing isn’t all you think it’s cracked up to be. — gizmodo.com

 The August Smart Lock is the secure, simple, and social way to manage your home’s lock.
 Now you can control who can enter and who can’t—without the need for keys or codes.
 And you can do it all from your smartphone or computer. — august.com

 Mr. Ito, the Japanese architect whose team won a Golden Lion Award at the 2012 Venice Architecture Biennale for its concepts for new housing after the Tohoku earthquake and tsunami, recently designed flatware called Mu.
 Introduced in Paris by the Italian company Alessi, the pattern complements Ku, the delicate porcelain service Mr. Ito created for Alessi in 2006. — nytimes.com

 Architect and Product Designer Michael Graves talks about his long standing partnership with Acme Studios.
 This short promo video, filmed and produced in his Princeton studio, highlights popular Acme products by Graves that are currently available. — youtube.com

-One winning project and two runners-up have recently been announced at the 2011 edition of the James Dyson Awards, an international student design award running in 18 countries.
-The first prize went to the entry 'AirDrop Irrigation' from Australia.
-Two top awards went to the design concepts 'Blindspot' from Singapore and 'KwickScreen' from the UK. — bustler.net
+One winner and two runners-up have today been announced at this year's edition of the James Dyson Awards, an international student design award running in 18 countries.
+The first prize went to the entry 'SafetyNet - Escape Rings' from the UK.
+The two runners-up were the design concepts 'The BETH Project' from the United States and 'Revival Vest' from New Zealand. — bustler.net

 SUBMIT NEWS: submit in 60 seconds!